Skylark95/hugo-notes/content/dnd/Odyssey/Notes/_index.md

   - been there since the beginning, primordial
   - challenge her to the game (game of 20 squares)
   - primordial words spoken and brings me to a drool

+## Constellation of the Golden Heart
+- Large tree
+- Pegasus flying above